Lebanon: Prominent Hezbollah critic found killed in his car | DW | 04.02.2021

-Lokman Slim was a well known critic of Lebanon's Shia militia, Hezbollah.
+Lokman Slim was an outspoken critic of Lebanon's Shiite militant Hezbollah group.
 His murder follows years of targeted harassment by the group's supporters.

-Lokman Slim, a prominent Lebanese intellectual and vocal critic of the militant Hezbollah group, was found dead in his car on Thursday morning, having been shot several times at close range, a security official reported.
+Lokman Slim, a prominent Lebanese intellectual and vocal critic of the militant Hezbollah group, was found dead in his car on Thursday morning.
+He was shot several times at close range, a security official reported.

-The 58-year-old had long been threatened for his anti-Hezbollah stance.
-He had been a leading secular voice in Lebanon's Shiite community.
+The 58-year-old, long threatened for his anti-Hezbollah stance, had been a leading secular voice in Lebanon's Shiite community.

-"He was found dead in his car, killed by a bullet to the head," a senior security official told AFP on condition of anonymity.
+"He was found dead in his car, killed by a bullet to the head," a senior security official told the Agence France-Presse (AFP) news agency on condition of anonymity.

 A forensic coroner confirmed that Slim had been shot in the chest, head and neck.
-The security official also said that his ID, phone and gun had been taken.
+The security official also said Slim's ID, phone and gun had been taken.

 Slim's family had posted on social media that they had not heard from him since Wednesday evening.
-He was found near the village of Addoussieh, in southern Lebanon, as he was returning to Beirut.
+He was found near the village of Addoussieh, in southern Lebanon, apparently on a return trip to Beirut.

 Interior Minister Mohammed Fahmi called the murder a "horrific crime," according to local media.